kjhf/azure-docs/articles/role-based-access-control/role-assignments-list-cli.md

 1. To list the role assignments, use [az role assignment list](/cli/azure/role/assignment#az_role_assignment_list).

     By default, only role assignments for the current subscription will be displayed.
 To view role assignments for the current subscription and below, add the `--all` parameter.
 To view inherited role assignments, add the `--include-inherited` parameter.
+To include assignments from the groups that the user is a member, add the `--include-groups` parameter.
+To list the role assignments for classic administrators, add the `--include-classic-administrators true` parameter.

     ```azurecli
     az role assignment list --assignee {objectId}